hlapp/wirelesstags-js/README.md

 });
 ```

+The method always promises _all_ tag manager objects found (hence the
+number of `discover` events fired will only on the first call be the
+same as the number of objects promised).
+Since v0.6.0, if called
+repeatedly the objects promised for tag managers discovered previously
+will be the same (but with updated properties), allowing an
+application to scan periodically for new tag managers without losing
+the application's state of prviously returnd objects.

 ### Discovering tags and their sensors

 The tag manager object emits `discover` events for each tag associated
-with it after starting discovery with `tagManager.discoverTags()`.
-In
+with it after starting discovery by calling `tagManager.discoverTags()`.
-the same way, tag objects emit `discover` events for each of their
+In the same way, tag objects emit `discover` events for each of their
 newly found sensors after initiating discovery with
 `tag.discoverSensors()`.

-As before, the discovery methods also return promises of arrays of
+The discovery methods also promise arrays of tags and sensors,
-tags and sensors, respectively.
-Either approach can be used.
-The
+respectively.
+Either approach (promises or events) can be used.

-`tag.discoverSensors()` method always promises an array of all its
+The `tag.discoverSensors()` method always promises an array of _all_
-sensors, whereas it emits `discover` events only for newly found
+its sensors, whereas it emits `discover` events _only_ for newly found
 sensors.
-Once found, subsequent `tag.discoverSensors()` calls will
+Subsequent `tag.discoverSensors()` calls will promise the
-promise the same sensor objects.
-In contrast, the other discovery
+same sensor objects (unless there were new sensors, but the current
+generation of Wireless Tags cannot dynamically gain sensors).

-methods always emit the same number of events as there are number of
+In contrast, `tagManager.discoverTags()` always emits the same number
-elements in the promised array of discovered objects, and the objects
+of events as there are elements in the promised array of tag objects,
-(in the promised array, or passed to listeners) are always new
+and the tag objects are always new objects, because tag manager
-objects.
-That is, tags cache their sensors (and indeed tags in
-practice don't lose sensors), but tag managers and platform objects
-don't cache their tags and tag managers, respectively (and indeed in
+objects don't cache their associated tag objects.
+Indeed in practice
-practice tags can be dynamically associated with or disassociated from
+tags can be dynamically associated with or disassociated from tag
-tag managers, as well as tag managers from accounts).
+managers.

 #### Discovering tags and sensors using event handlers